 Imagine my surprise when I realized everyone around me feels the same way!
 Almost everyone I knew had moved here from a different country or city, which tightened our bond.
 The internet, Facebook, and the pubs won’t leave you lonely for too long in London.
 Many live here with flatmates, which only enhances your potential reach.”

 – Jacob M.

 Gains and Losses

 “There are many things that I have missed.
-Mostly, they are food related for some reason.
-Perhaps that’s because that other than the preferences in consumables the UK and the US are not that different.
+Mostly, they are food-related for some reason.
+Perhaps that’s because, other than consumable preferences, the UK and the US are not that different.

 But I do love what Britain has to offer in return.
-Tea is superb here and it keeps me even more energized than the usual mug-o-coffee.
-The food is different but so much more delicious, especially the street food.
-It’s like people here actually give a damn about what they’re feeding others with.
+Tea is superb here and keeps me even more energized than the usual mug-o-coffee.
+The food is different but much more delicious, especially the street food.
+It’s like people here actually care about what they’re feeding others with.
 Not so much in the US.”

 – Dave K.

 “London is cool because it has a vibrant wildlife.
 Don’t get this wrong; we also had animals in NY, but only three: rats, pigeons, and cockroaches.
 Not the friendliest folk, I tell you.

 London, on the other hand, has the wildlife issues sorted out.
 I mean, come on, you have foxes, you guys.
 Real live foxes that are roaming around at night!

 Many amazing birds and large animals like deer are in the parks here.
 And, from what I have seen, your landlords are much more pet-friendly than the ones from the States.